 Configure access points with Google Location Service

-To improve your use of location-based services, Google, as a location service provider, uses publicly broadcast Wi-Fi data from wireless access points, as well as GPS and cell tower data.
+To improve your use of location-based services, Google, as a location service provider, uses publicly broadcast Wi-Fi data from wireless access points, as well as GPS, cell tower, and sensor data.

 Location services play an important part in enabling many of today’s most popular location-aware applications, in particular on smart phones, laptops and other devices that are WiFi enabled.
 The inclusion of your WiFi access point in the Google Location Service enables applications like Google Maps to work better and more accurately.